Published · Updated ·

 We tested five dedicated detection-bypass humanizers against the same essay that Grammarly's humanizer failed to protect.
 Each tool was evaluated against Turnitin, GPTZero, Originality.ai, Copyleaks, and ZeroGPT.

 Here's what's interesting: Grammarly's output quality is legitimately competitive with some tools on this list.
 Its humanizer produces clean, natural-sounding text.
 But output quality and detection bypass are two different things.
 Where Grammarly's approach is "make the text sound more human to a reader" (essentially a paraphraser, not a humanizer), these tools think in terms of detection patterns: restructuring at the token level, introducing natural variance in sentence rhythm, and mimicking the statistical fingerprint of human writing.
-The Perkins et al. (2024) study confirmed this distinction matters.
+Independent research confirms this distinction matters.
 Tools targeting perplexity and burstiness simultaneously push bypass rates far beyond what quality-focused humanization can achieve.

 StealthGPT takes a different approach, generating new undetectable content rather than rewriting existing text.
-At $32/month, it achieves roughly 82% bypass rate with decent customization.
-The AppSumo community rates it 3.64 out of 5 (22 reviews), and Trustpilot gives it 4.0 out of 5 (181 reviews).
-The main drawback: output quality.
-Multiple reviewers describe the text as "gibberish" or "nonsensical" even when detection scores are low.
+At around $30/month, it achieves roughly an 80% bypass rate with decent customization.
+The main drawback is output quality: user reviews are mixed, and multiple reviewers describe the text as "gibberish" or "nonsensical" even when detection scores are low.
 You might bypass the detector, but your professor (or editor) will notice something's off.

 Undetectable AI includes a built-in AI detector alongside its humanizer, so you can verify results before submitting.
-At $19/month for 10,000 words (with a free tier of 250 words), it delivers an 80% bypass rate.
+Starting at $9.99/month for 10,000 words (with a free trial), it delivers an 88% bypass rate at 8.5/10 readability.
 The dual detection-plus-humanization feature eliminates the need for separate detector subscriptions.
-The Scribbr independent test found even the best detectors only achieve 76% accuracy, so an 80% bypass rate clears most hurdles.
-A solid middle-ground option, though it trails UndetectedGPT by 16 points.
+A March 2026 Copyleaks benchmark put even a leading detector's accuracy around 79%, so a high bypass rate clears most hurdles.
+A solid middle-ground option, though it still trails UndetectedGPT by about 8 points.

 WriteHuman is tuned for editorial and blog content.
 It starts at $18/month.
 Its 78% bypass rate handles most content platform detectors, and the output has a clean, professional tone.
 If your use case is exclusively content marketing (not academic), WriteHuman is a specialized pick.

-HIX Bypass rounds out the list at $11.99/month with a 75% bypass rate and multilingual support.
-If you write in multiple languages and need humanization across all of them, HIX Bypass fills a niche that most competitors ignore.
-Its 7.5/10 readability is the lowest on the list, but adequate for non-English content where the bar is different.
+Humbot rounds out the list at around $12/month with a 72% bypass rate and support for multiple languages.
+If you write across languages and want a budget option, Humbot fills a niche that most competitors ignore.
+Its 7.2/10 readability is the lowest on the list, but adequate for non-English content where the bar is different.

 Head-to-Head Comparison

 A few things jump out immediately.
 First: UndetectedGPT actually bypasses detectors.
-At $19.99/month, it costs more than Grammarly Pro's $12/month annual, but Grammarly's humanizer can't bypass detectors at all.
-You're paying for a tool that solves the actual problem.
+At $19.99/month, it costs less than Grammarly Pro's $30/month, and Grammarly's humanizer can't bypass detectors at all.
+You're paying less for a tool that solves the actual problem.
 Second: every single tool on this list obliterates Grammarly's ~8% pass rate.
-Even HIX Bypass at the bottom of the table delivers a 75% bypass rate.
-That's nearly 10x Grammarly's performance.
+Even Humbot at the bottom of the table delivers a 72% bypass rate.
+That's nearly 9x Grammarly's performance.

 The Perkins et al. (2024) study quantified why this gap exists.
-Basic paraphrasing (Grammarly's approach) reduced detector accuracy by 17.4% on average.
-But dedicated humanization tools that target perplexity and burstiness simultaneously pushed bypass rates to 96%.
+Basic paraphrasing (Grammarly's approach) dropped detector accuracy from 39.5% all the way to 17.4% of cases caught.
+A separate 2025 adversarial paraphrasing study found paraphrase-based attacks cut detector accuracy by roughly 85% on average.
+Dedicated humanization tools that target perplexity and burstiness simultaneously push bypass rates to 96.2%.
 The difference isn't incremental.
 It's the difference between a tool that occasionally confuses a detector and a tool that systematically defeats one.

 For context: the Liang et al. (2023) Stanford study found that AI detectors flag 61.22% of TOEFL essays by non-native English speakers as AI-generated.
 If you're an ESL writer already fighting uphill against biased detectors, Grammarly's 8% pass rate is functionally zero.
 You need a tool that consistently clears the bar, not one that polishes your grammar while leaving you exposed.